|

 Where to eat?

-Booking your trip to Bermuda
+Booking your trip, hotel, flight or cruise to Bermuda

 How should you plan your days in Bermuda?

-Some of them may be for the full day, while some may be for few hours.
+Hmm, I got to make some assumptions here.
+I am going to create several vacation itineraries from our experiences.
+Some of them for full day, some for few hours.
 So you should have a good selections of itineraries to choose from.
+Most itineraries/tour plans also combine lunch in one of our several favorite restaurants.

 Pickup the ones that you like the most.
 You may also like to tweak those a little, or mix and match to make it just the perfect recipe for yourself.
 But, do it in a way so that you don't spend a lot of time in transit.
 Let me take an example:

 Let's say you have just one day time in Bermuda and you are docked at Kings Wharf at the western end.
 Then it's better to plan your day with the attractions around dockyard and in Sandys parish, and may be in adjacent Southampton or Warwick parishes.
+You should of course spend some time in Hamilton City or St. George as well, and use the ferry for quick transportation from the dockyard.

-A direct ferry from Hamilton to the dockyard will take about 20 minutes compared to an hour by a bus.
+Between Kings Wharf dockyard (west end) and Hamilton city (centrally located), the ferry can be a lot faster than the bus.
+A direct ferry from dockyard to Hamilton City (Blue Route) will take about 20 minutes compared to an hour by a bus.
+The ferry plies both ways.

 Bermuda Vacation Itineraries

 Following are my recommended itineraries to get the best of your Bermuda days.
 Pick up the ones of your choice as per your time plan.
-Tweak them, mix & match the ones that complement each other, and make your days in Bermuda just the way you wanted.
+Tweak them, mix and match the ones that complement each other, and make your days in Bermuda just the way you wanted.

 This is one of our favorite full day itineraries in Bermuda.
 You will spend some great time in two of the top Bermuda beaches, see Gibbs Hill lighthouse, Kings Wharf Dockyard and dine in some nice restaurants in the island.